 Key words reflecting the major features of the work should be inserted, but not more than five.

 This is the numbered part of the manuscript which may include the parts: 1.
 Introduction, 2.
 Experimental (Material and Methods) 3.
 Results and Discussion, 4.
 References.
 The text may include sub headings with the following numbering style (2.1, 2.2,…etc.).
-The minimum and maximum number of pages should be 2 and 20 respectively.
-If necessary the advisory board may increase the maximum.

 Every paper must have a concise introduction explaining the state of the art of the topic described, and stating clearly what is new in the paper now submitted.

 The experimental methods and the materials used should be described after the introductory paragraphs.
 Detailed technical descriptions should be restricted to one section of the paper, and not scattered throughout the text.
 Sufficient information should be given to allow any reasonably experienced worker to carry out the procedure.
 Detailed descriptions of well-known techniques and equipment are unnecessary, as are simple preparations of reagents or solutions, and lists of common materials.
 In writing, complete sentences should be used.
 If an ethics committee permission is required for the study, the ethics commission date-number should be indicated.

 Preferably these should be treated together to avoid unnecessary repetition.
 Unsupported elaboration of hypotheses and verbose exposition of ideas should be avoided.
 Results and Discussion may be presented in different sections.